JaapSuter/jaapsuter.github.com/_posts/2009-12-1-frozen-futures.markdown

 Alas, details.

-What are you trying to work on then, DirectAid stuff?
+What are you trying to get done then -- is it related to work?

-And why are you in Cranbrook again, or still?
-Your dad's health iirc?
+And you're in Cranbrook again?
+I seem to recall you were there recently.

 ### Michael
 Elisa's dad died earlier this week.
-Funeral's on Tuesday.
+The funeral's on Tuesday.

 So we're hanging out until then.
 Came down just before to see him.

 Previously, he'd taken ill, so we came down to see him.

 ### Jaap
 Ah, that sucks.
-My condolences, please forward to Elisa as well.
+My condolences, to Elisa as well.

-### Michael
-Will do.

-### Jaap
 Is that the first of one of your and Elisa's parents to pass away?

 ### Michael
 Yep.
 Probably the hardest, too.

 ### Jaap
-Really sorry mate...        :(
+Really sorry mate...

 ### Michael
 Elisa was really attached to her dad.